 - 200 grams Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour* + extra for rolling out the dough (200 grams is equivalent to ~1 1/4 cups + 2 Tbsp) – see notes

 - 3 large eggs

-- Add a pinch of salt to boiling water, then add the pasta strands to salted boiling water and cook for about 1 minute.
-The pasta cooks fast so watch it carefully.
+- Add a pinch of salt to boiling water, then add the pasta strands to the water and cook for about 1-2 minutes.
+The pasta cooks fast, so watch it carefully.

-- Drain noodles.
-Rinse with cold water (optional).
+- Drain the pasta and rinse with cold water (optional).
 Serve immediately with your favorite sauce or simply top with a little olive oil and sea salt.